HarshitGupta29/DeepLearningSuperSampling/README.md

 ## Prologue: Why are we doing this ?

-Let's be honest here - ~~This is a really interesting field and we're passionate about computer vision so we decided to take this project on~~ theres a neat prize. #BeHonest
+This is a really interesting field and we're passionate about computer vision and gaming so we decided to take this project on. ~~theres also a neat prize~~.

 ## Part I: The Generator Network